Law/Freedom: Love Freedom; Cost of Prisons; Understanding basic law; Family Law

 Other freedoms: You can give up other types of freedom also.
 People with a slave mentality see nothing wrong with reporting to other adults.
 Of course, we must respect the laws that the government made because God made the government Romans 13:1.
 But, public assistance often involves reporting personal business to governmental workers.

 I wrote a blog post about lessons Justice Clarence Thomas learned from his grandfather on this subject.
 Grandfather could not stand the idea of a social worker asking if he fed his family or having the state inquire about who slept there at night.
 We must mention the loss of freedom to alcohol, drug and food addiction.
 Yes, food can have a deadly grip on a person.
 In another section of this project we will discuss financial freedom from student loan to child support to good old fashion debt.

 Basic Law 101: Every American should understand local, state and federal laws.
-At an early age, my daddy told us that ignorance was not an accuse under the law.
-A teenage innocently gives a friend a ride home from the basketball courts but the friend has drugs in his pocket then drops the drugs on the floor as the cops gets the dog out.
+At an early age, my daddy told us that ignorance was not an excuse under the law.
+A teenager innocently gives a friend a ride home from the basketball courts but the friend has drugs in his pocket then drops the drugs on the floor as the cops gets the dog out.
 Everyone in the car might be facing hard time.
 Civil, criminal, torts, property and family law should be covered in high school or students should be given a useful DVD.

-Dealing with the police is the most fundamental part of the justice system and people can learn a lot from TV show like Cops, Law and Order and programs on Court TV and ID Channel.
+Dealing with the police is the most fundamental part of the justice system and people can learn a lot from TV shows like Cops, Law and Order and programs on Court TV and ID Channel.
 We need a program to breakdown the law for young people in a two-hour session so they will know the fundamentals.